 If you call them out on an improper behavior in a way that doesn’t accuse them, it can help the angry person snap out of it and be more reasonable.

 Don’t crowd the individual, give him or her space.

 Let the person have space.
 It’s best for everyone.

 Sometimes despite firm effort on your part, an angry person may say things in a certain way that just makes you want to burst out or scream.

-Take another route and limit negative relationships.
+Here's a bonus option that will contribute to your peace in the long-term.
 Most people lose their temper now and again.
-But if certain people are continuously negative or aggressive, then it’s time to eliminate your relationship with that person.
+But if certain people are continuously negative or aggressive, then consider limiting your interactions with them.